nandzz/Jump-SwiftUI-Coordinator/README.md

 ### `Give Actions to the Paths`

 Previously we have declared the paths for the Profile with an enum.
-Now we gonna give actions to each one of this paths.
+Now we gonna give actions to each one of these paths.

 **Remember:** Each View has its path and action defined.
-You have associate the actions to the path:
+You have to associate the actions with the path:

 ```swift
 enum ProfilePaths: ContextPath {